CNN-Based Image Reconstruction Method for Ultrafast Ultrasound Imaging

 where \( \sirapproxtx \) and \( \sirapproxrx \) are scalar functions representing the (far-field) acoustic diffraction effects of the transmitter and the receiver to and from a field point \( \fieldpoint \), respectively.
 The terms \( \delaytx \) and \( \delayrx \) represent the acoustic wave propagation times from the transmitter and the receiver to a field point \( \fieldpoint \), respectively.

-\Glsxtrlong{us} transducers typically comprise a set of \( \rxnumber \) receivers (\gls{ie} transducer elements) arranged in a regular array and measurements are sampled at discrete time intervals.
-As images are composed of discrete (pixel) values, the (approximated) linear physical measurement model defined in~\cref{eq:physical-operator} can be conveniently expressed as a discretized operation for all receivers as \( \rdvec = \physopmat \imvec + \nvec \), where \( \physopmatdef \) is the measurement (matrix) operator, \( \imvecdef \) is the (vectorized) image we seek to recover, \( \rdvecdef \) are the (vectorized) transducer elements measurements, and \( \nvecdef \) is the measurement noise.
-(Note that the transmitter index \( \txindex \) has been omitted in the matrix expressions to lighten notations.)
-Recovering \( \imvec \) from \( \rdvec \) is a well-known inverse problem in medical imaging and may be addressed using various strategies (see \gls{eg}~\cite{Gupta_TMI_2018} for \gls{ct} imaging).
+\Glsxtrlong{us} transducers typically comprise a set of \( \rxnumber \) receivers (\gls{ie}, transducer elements) arranged in a regular array and measurements are sampled at discrete time intervals.
+As images are composed of discrete (pixel) values, the (approximated) linear physical measurement model defined in~\cref{eq:physical-operator} can be conveniently expressed as a discretized operation for all receivers as \( \rdvec = \physopmat \imvec + \nvec \), where \( \physopmatdef \) is the measurement (matrix) operator, \( \imvecdef \) is the (vectorized) image we seek to recover, \( \rdvecdef \) are the (vectorized) transducer-element measurements (raw data), and \( \nvecdef \) is the measurement noise.
+(To lighten notations, the transmitter index \( \txindex \) has been omitted in the matrix expressions.)
+Recovering \( \imvec \) from \( \rdvec \) is a well-known inverse problem in medical imaging and may be addressed using various strategies~\cite{Gupta_TMI_2018}.

 Classical backprojection algorithms, which exploit the adjoint operator \( \adjphysopmatdef \), may be used to address such an inverse problem.
 Using~\cref{eq:physical-operator}, one can express the adjoint operation for all receivers in the continuous domain as~\cite{Besson_TCI_2019}